Source: The Conversation (Au and NZ) – By Kylie Morphett, Research Fellow, School of Public Health, The University of Queensland

 Kylie Morphett is an affiliate of the NHMRC funded Centre for Research Excellence on Achieving the Tobacco Endgame.
 Her research has been funded by ARC and NHMRC grants.
 She is a member of The Society for Research on Nicotine and Tobacco.

-Coral Gartner receives funding from the National Health and Medical Research Council and the Australian Research Council.
-She is a member of the Society for Research on Nicotine and Tobacco, and is a member of Project Sunset, which is a network of tobacco control researchers and advocates who support phasing out the general retailing of commercial combustible tobacco products.
+Coral Gartner receives funding from the National Health and Medical Research and the Australian Research Council.
+She is the Director of the NHMRC Centre of Research Excellence on Achieving the Tobacco Endgame, is a member of the Society for Research on Nicotine and Tobacco and the Public Health Association of Australia.